-The beauty sector has re-opened, but the restrictions in place on close contact services which were due to resume on August 1, have now been extended further until at at least August 15.
+The beauty sector has re-opened, with the restrictions in place on close contact services lifted from August 15th

 Where 2 metre social distancing cannot be maintained, for example when providing a treatment, the person providing the service should wear further protection in addition to any that they may usually wear.

 using screens or barriers to separate clients from each other, and to separate practitioners from clients, such as in nail salons

 operating an appointment-only booking system to minimise the number of people on the premises at any one time

 keeping the activity time involved to a minimum

 increasing the frequency of hand washing and surface cleaning, as well as regularly cleaning equipment or using disposable equipment where possible

 avoiding skin to skin contact and wearing gloves where it is not crucial to the service, such as in nail bars and tanning salons

 not allowing food or drink, other than water, to be consumed in the salon by customers

 making sure a limited and fixed number of workers work together, if they have to be in close proximity to do their jobs